falconsmilie/backendcodechallenge/Q&A.md

 Based on the current architecture (PHP, services + controllers, `GitHubService`, `GitHubConnector`, `Commit` model, DB via Eloquent), switching from "saving to a database" to "pushing to and fetching from an external API" instead, would only affect a few small areas.

-Here's how I would **adapt your solution cleanly and modularly**, staying true to your structure.

 ---